F9y4ng/GreasyFork-Scripts/README_EN.md

     **The browser CORS/CSP policy refuses the loading of third-party styles:**

     1. In some sites, due to CORS policy, browsers may block access to external styles (console console will see corresponding errors, e.g. `No 'Access-Control-Allow-Origin' header is present on the requested resource.`), in this case, you can install and enable [Moesif Origin & CORS Changer](https://chromewebstore.google.com/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc) in the Extension Store.
-    2. In some sites where CSP policies are applied, the browser may prevent the loading and parsing of internal styles (the console will see corresponding errors, such as: `Refused to apply inline style because it violates the following Content Security Policy directive: "default -src 'self'".`), in this case, you can install and enable [Disable-CSP](https://chromewebstore.google.com/detail/disable-csp/hgegihapiofjgmmgigbblnjaicgjhoko) in the extension store.
+    2. In some sites where CSP policies are applied, the browser may prevent the loading and parsing of internal styles (the console will see corresponding errors, such as: `Refused to apply inline style because it violates the following Content Security Policy directive: "default -src 'self'".`), in this case, you can install and enable [Allow CSP: Content-Security-Policy](https://chromewebstore.google.com/detail/allow-csp-content-securit/hnojoemndpdjofcdaonbefcfecpjfflh) in the extension store.
     3. This issue can also be resolved by using other CSP extensions, but if you are concerned about security issues or have other concerns, please turn off the feature as follows:
        1. Uncheck the **fix VPU** option in the **Font Rendering Setting** Interface, or set the **Font Scaling** to `1.0` and save it as exclusive data.
        2. Turn off the **Fix Viewport** feature separately, or simply turn off the **Font Scaling** feature directly in the **Advanced Core Setting**.
 (Global Off)